 For day by day variations and special services please check the Cathedral website and notice boards.

-10.45am: Cathedral Eucharist: Uplifting music, activities for youngsters, a stimulating address and coffee to follow.
+10.45am: Cathedral Eucharist: Uplifting music, a stimulating address and coffee to follow.

 8.30am: Morning Prayer